Tools That Fight Disinformation Online

 The Google Interland (Be Internet Awesome game) is a web-based game focused on teaching students how to identify false and misleading information.

 The International Fact Checking Network is an initiative created in order to promote fact-checking in journalism.
-Part of this includes the creation of the ICFN Code of Principles, which may help establish standards for fact-checking methods.
-The ICFN also organizes fellowships, trainings, and conferences.
+Part of this includes the creation of the IFCN Code of Principles, which may help establish standards for fact-checking methods.
+The IFCN also organizes fellowships, trainings, and conferences.

 The Journalism Trust Initiative promotes trust in journalism through the development of standards.
 It will do so through its Workshop Agreement of the European Centre of Standardization and the participation of media outlets, press councils, and other stakeholders.